sourcegraph/handbook/content/benefits-pay-perks/pay-expenses/compensation/index.md

 At Sourcegraph, we aim to hire the best possible talent and want to ensure our Teammates feel valued from a compensation standpoint.

 - **Base pay**: our band entry points are benchmarked to the 75th percentile of US technology company market data, and the top of band is 15% above the band entry point. **We revisit salary bands every six months** in alignment with our [Impact Review Process](../../../departments/people-talent/people-ops/process/teammate-sentiment/impact-reviews/index.md) to ensure our compensation remains up to date and market competitive.

+If we are given reason to believe that Radford data doesn't match existing market rates, we may leverage other data sources to verify the band.
+If we determine that the band needs to be re-analyzed, the only possible outcome is that the band increases.
+We never decrease salary bands below Radford's 75th %.

   - Each [job level](leveling-guide.md) has a corresponding compensation band.